 It’s also essential that you don’t place any unplayable content on your website that requires software such as Flash to run.
 This can create lengthy loading issues that turn customers away from your website.

 The images you use on your website should also to be optimized to accommodate all types of devices.
 Avoid images that are too large, they may slow down the load time of the web page.

 As long as you focus on speed, responsiveness, navigation, and user experience, you should be able to create a website that mobile users want to visit.

 How Do I know if My Site is Mobile Friendly?

 For starters, your website must be easily readable on a mobile device.
 This is according to Google, not you.
-Now you might think that your current website is OK, but if it needs to be resized or a searcher has to move it around on their device, then your site may not be considered mobile friendly.
+Now you might think that your current website is OK, but if a visitor needs to resize it or a searcher has to move it around on their device, then your site may not be mobile friendly.

 This is the result that you want to see:

 You can hire someone to make the changes for you.
-There are several agencies (including ours) that will be more than willing to help you make your website mobile friendly.
+There are several agencies (including ours) that are more than willing to help make your website mobile friendly.
 If working with an agency is not an option, then you can also do-it-yourself.
 There are resources on the Internet to show you how.

-For a copy of my D.I.Y. eBook “The Importance of a Mobile Responsive Website“ use the sign up form in the sidebar to join our mailing list.
+For a copy of my DIY eBook “The Importance of a Mobile Responsive Website“ visit my website: ThatSearchThing.com and join our mailing list.
 You will receive a copy instantly when you have confirmed your subscription.